First-Order Logical Duality: Topological Representation

-We show how to recover a classical, first-order theory from its groupoid of models and model-isomorphisms, bounded in size and equipped with topological structure.
-We present this from a logical perspective, that is, from the perspective of the syntax and model theory of first-order theories.
-One can, of course, go back and forth between this perspective and the categorical perspective of decidable or Boolean coherent categories and set-valued coherent functors.
+We show how to recover a classical, first-order theory from its groupoid of models and model-isomorphisms, bounded in size and equipped with topological structure, using the representation theorem of Butz and Moerdijk \cite{butz:98b}.
+We present this from a logical perspective, that is, from the perspective of the syntax and model theory of first-order theories, and we give a self-contained and elementary proof of Butz and Moerdijk's theorem in this setting (while also somewhat simplifying the construction).
+One can, of course, go back and forth between the logical perspective and the categorical perspective of (Boolean) coherent categories and set-valued coherent functors.
 Section \ref{Section: Duality} briefly outlines the translation between the two, and presents a duality between the `syntactical' category of theories and a `semantical' category of model-groupoids.
-In categorical terms, the purpose of the current section is to show that the topos of coherent sheaves on a decidable coherent category can be represented as the topos of equivariant sheaves on a topological groupoid of `points', or set-valued coherent functors, and invertible natural transformations.
-This builds upon earlier results in \cite{butz:96} and \cite{butz:98b} to the effect that a coherent topos can be represented by a topological groupoid constructed from its points (our construction differs from the one given in \emph{loc.cit.} in choosing a simpler cover which is better suited for our purpose).
+We start the current section with some preliminaries from categorical logic and topos theory.